Grumlebob/The-Pentuple-MiniTwit/.github/pull_request_template.md

 ### For releases

 - [ ] Added content to CHANGELOG.md (using existing format)
-- [ ] Added commit message with ```Release: x.y``` (replace x and y with version numbers - Check latest release and increment with 1 on y.
+- [ ] In this pull request: Press "enable auto squash and merge" and set commit message to ```Release: x.y``` (replace x and y with version numbers - Check latest release and increment with 1 on y.
 Unless it is a major change, then increment x by 1)